Updated December 18, 2020

 Box 2 – Royalties – This is used to report royalty payments of $10.00 or more for oil and gas royalties as well as royalties for intangible property such as patents, copyrights, and trademarks.

 Box 3 – Other Income – Other income of more than $600.00 is reported in this box.
-This is for any income that is not reportable in any of the other boxes on Form 1099-MISC.
+This is for any income that is not reportable in any of the other boxes on Form 1099.

-Box 4 – Federal Income Tax – If you are required to backup withholding on any nonemployees or contractors, you would enter the amount withheld in this box.
+Box 4 – Federal Income Tax Withheld – If you are required to backup withholding on any nonemployees or contractors, you would enter the amount withheld in this box.

 Box 5 – Fishing Boat Proceeds – Any proceeds from the sale of a catch on a fishing boat is entered in this box.
 Any additional cash payments made to fishing boat crews are entered in the box as well.

 Box 6 – Medical and Health Care Payments – This includes payments made for various health care services such as injections or medications.
-Flexible spending accounts and employer provided health care coverage are excluded.
+Flexible spending accounts and employer-provided health care coverage are excluded.
 This mainly pertains to any payments made directly to a health care provider for services not covered by an insurance plan, but be sure to check with the IRS for specifics.

 Box 8 – Substitute Payments in Lieu of Dividends or Interest – This is where you would enter aggregate payments of at least $10.00 of substitute payments received by a broker for a customer in lieu of dividends or tax-exempt interest as a result of a loan of a customer’s securities.

-Box 10 – Crop Insurance Proceeds – This is used to report crop insurance proceeds paid to a farmer in the amount of at least $600.00.
+Box 9 – Crop Insurance Proceeds – This is used to report crop insurance proceeds paid to a farmer in the amount of at least $600.00.

-Box 13 – Excess Golden Parachute Payments – Report wages, bonuses, severance pay, fringe benefits, pension benefits, transfer of property, the accelerated vesting or granting of stock options, and other deferred compensation that result from termination of a key emplpoyee after change of ownership or control of a business.
+Box 13 – Excess Golden Parachute Payments – Report wages, bonuses, severance pay, fringe benefits, pension benefits, transfer of property, the accelerated vesting or granting of stock options, and other deferred compensation that result from termination of a key employee after change of ownership or control of a business.

-Box 16-18 – These boxes are used to report required information for recipients living in states that use the Combined Federal/State Filing Program.
+Box 15-17 – These boxes are used to report required information for recipients living in states that use the Combined Federal/State Filing Program.

 While small companies may process their 1099’s without the use of a payroll software provider, for those that pay a several contractors or have a specialty business such as music publishers, it pays to automate the process as much as you can.